Learning Sets with Separating Kernels: Error Analysis: Convergence and Stability

 The above conditions are classical in the theory of inverse problems and have been recently considered in supervised learning.
 Before showing how they allow to derive a finite sample bound on the error $\sup_{x\in X} \abs{F_n(x)-F_\rho(x)}$, we add some comments.
 First, Assumption \ref{C}.\ref{C2}) is related to the level of ill-posedness of the problem \cite{enhane} and can be interpreted as a condition specifying the {\em aspect ratio} of the range of $T$.
 Since $0<\la{\mathcal N}(\la) < \tr{T} = 1$, inequality~\eqref{prior2} is always satisfied with the choice $b=1$ and $D_1 = 1$, so that in this case we are not imposing any a priori assumption.
 If $\dim\ran{T} = N <\infty$, the best choice is $b=0$ and $D_0 = \sqrt{N}$; otherwise, if $\dim\ran{T} = \infty$, then necessarily $b>0$.
 In the latter case, a sufficient condition to have $b<1$ is to assume a decay rate $\sigma_j\sim j^{-1/b}$ on the eigenvalues of $T$ (see Proposition~3 of \cite{cade07}).

 Coming to Assumption \ref{C}.\ref{C1}), first of all we remark that it is always satisfied when $\dim\ran{T}$ is finite with the choice $s=1$ and $C_1 = \max_{j\in J} 1/\sigma_j$.
-In the general case, inequality~\eqref{prior1} can be expressed by either one of the following equivalent conditions
+In the general case, {Assumption \ref{C}.\ref{C1})} can be expressed {by the following equivalent condition}

-where $(f_j,\sigma_j)_{j\in J}$ and $(\phi_j,\sigma_j)_{j\in J}$ are the singular valued decompositions of the operators $T$ and $L_K$, respectively, which were defined in Section \ref{sec:int} (see in particular \eqref{eq:outofsample} for the definition of the functions $\phi_j$ outside the set $X_\rho$).
+where {$(\phi_j,\sigma_j)_{j\in J}$ are the eigenvectors and eigenvalues of $L_K$,} which {were} defined in Section \ref{sec:int} (see in particular \eqref{eq:outofsample} for the definition of the functions $\phi_j$ outside the set $X_\rho$).
 Clearly, the higher is $s$, the stronger is the assumption.